 Breakfast at the hotel.
-Departure to Bosra a very ancient city, already mentioned in the inscriptions of Akhenaton, in the 14th century BC.
+Departure to Bosra

+a very ancient city, already mentioned in the inscriptions of Akhenaton, in the 14th century BC.
 The most important of its monuments is the famous Roman theater (2nd century AD), the one of the most beautiful and best preserved in the world.
 It is 45 meters long and has a depth of 8 meters.
 It can accommodate seventeen thousands spectators.

-• Back to Damascus - Dinner and overnight at the hotel.
+• Back to Damascus - Departure to Beirut

-Departure Damascus - Beirut